 Let’s take a nostalgic trip back to the 80s when shopping mall food courts beckoned to you with the ultimate indulgence – a giant chocolate chip cookie cake.
 This treat permeated your senses with enticing fresh baked smells, sugary decorations, and celebratory buttercream messages.

-Unfortunately then and even now, gluten-free cookie cakes, just like gluten-free crumbl cookies, isn’t something we can easily step out and buy.
-However, this homemade gluten-free cookie recipe makes it something we can effortlessly make in only 30 minutes!
+Unfortunately then and even now, gluten-free cookie cakes, just like copycat gluten-free crumbl cookies, isn’t something we can easily step out and buy.
+However, this homemade gluten-free chocolate chip pizza makes it something we can effortlessly make in only 30 minutes!

-This easy recipe is a culmination of expert baking tips highlighted in my gluten-free cookbook and this gluten-free chocolate chip cookie recipe to make a supersized, giant cookie cake perfect for parties, birthdays, or any celebration!
+This easy recipe is a culmination of expert baking tips highlighted in all my homemade gluten-free dessert ideas and this viral gluten-free chocolate chip cookie recipe to make a supersized, giant cookie cake perfect for parties, birthdays, or any celebration!

-- Unsalted butter – Softened, room temperature butter, rather than melted, coats the gluten-free starches making the crumb soft and chewy rather than greasy, dry, or crumbly.
+- Softened butter – Use room temperature butter, rather than melted, to coat the gluten-free starches making the crumb soft and chewy rather than greasy.

 - Gluten-free flour – My preferred brand, Cup4Cup, has cornstarch in the mix which makes the cookie cake soft.
 If your GF flour blend doesn’t contain cornstarch, add 2 teaspoons cornstarch to the dry ingredients.